-Deadline: Until position is filled
+Application Deadline: 31 August 2020 or until position is filled

-The PDRFs will be advised by Dr Christopher Trisos, Dr Mark New and Dr Res Altwegg, and will have joint affiliation with ACDI and the Centre for Statistics in Ecology, the Environment and Conservation.
-PDRFs will be given the necessary resources for their work: desk and office space, IT and communication infrastructure and may participate in Emerging Researcher Programme (ERP) and other supportive training at UCT for early career researchers.
+The PDRF will be given the necessary resources for their work: office space, IT and communication infrastructure and may participate in the Emerging Researcher Programme (ERP) and other supportive training at University of Cape Town for early career researchers.
+Remote working is allowed.

-Demonstrated ability to produce peer-reviewed research articles.
+Demonstrated ability to produce peer-reviewed research articles in international journals.

 Excellent written and verbal communication skills in English.

-Interest and experience in engagement with policymakers.
+Interest and experience in engagement with decision-makers.

-Interest in public communication of science.
+Experience in giving oral presentations and interest in public communication of science.